Tom Hoge betting profile: Sony Open in Hawaii - PGA TOUR

 Detailed view of The PGA TOUR flag during the second round of the Korn Ferry Tour Qualifying Tournament at Landings Club-Marshwood Course on November 6, 2022 in Savannah, Georgia.
 (Andrew Wevers/PGA TOUR)

-Tom Hoge finished tied for 45th at seven-under in his most recent appearance at this tournament in 2025.
+Tom Hoge finished tied for 45th at 7-under in his most recent appearance at this tournament.
 He'll tee off at Waialae Country Club Jan.
-15-18 with hopes of improving upon that performance in the 2026 Sony Open in Hawaii.
+15-18 with hopes to improve on his recent performance in the 2026 Sony Open in Hawaii.

 Hoge's recent history at the Sony Open in Hawaii